cgu-swebe-2019/rebelbogota.github.io/README.md

-# Welcome

-## 2018 ESA North American Conference
+# 2018 ESA North American Conference in Antigua, Guatemala

-## Antigua, Guatemala
+## Welcome

-This is a light webpage that will allow you to rapidly check the program (and its modifications).
+This webpage will allow you to rapidly navigate through the Conference program.

 <a href="http://www.urosario.edu.co/2018ESA/inicio/" target="_blank"> Click here to go to the official Conference Site</a>